FrankMarkwort/poseidon2/readme.md

-/** \
+/**
-@author Frank Markwort\
+@author Frank Markwort
-@version 0.9.5\
+@version 0.9.5
-@email frank.markwort@gmail.com\
+@email frank.markwort@gmail.com
-*/\
+*/

+***This functionality has been removed from the [Core](src/Core) and is now available as a [Module](src/Modules/Module).
+Modules will get their own repository in the future.
+That is the plan.***
-The wind data is stored every minute for maximum 60 minutes.\
+The wind data is stored every minute for maximum 60 minutes.
-(Id, Date, AWA, AWS, TWS, TWA, TWD, VesselHeading, SOG, COG, waterTemperature)\
-After that, the average, min, max values ​​are stored in the hourly table.\
+(Id, Date, AWA, AWS, TWS, TWA, TWD, VesselHeading, SOG, COG, waterTemperature) After that, the average, min, max values are stored in the hourly table.
-The ship's position is stored in the positions table every hour when the ship is moving.\
+The ship's position is stored in the positions table every hour when the ship is moving.
-(Id, Id_wind, Date, Latitude, longitude, cog, sog, set, drift)\
+(Id, Id_wind, Date, Latitude, longitude, cog, sog, set, drift)
-***The decoder works on 32-bit and 64-bit systems***\
+***The decoder works on 32-bit and 64-bit systems***

-\
-The deamon assembles the data packets from "NMEA 2000 USB Gateway YDNU-02 (Yacht-Device)" and saves them ready for decoding in the memcached server.
-The key is the pgn.\
+The [deamon.php](src/deamon/deamon.php) assembles the data packets from "NMEA 2000 USB Gateway YDNU-02 (Yacht-Device)" and saves them ready for decoding in the memcached server or send it to the [RealtimeDistributor.php](src/Modules/Internal/RealtimeDistributor.php) for Realtime Modules.
+The key is the pgn.
 Data format from usb device

 ```
 root@raspberrypi:/etc/apache2/sites-enabled# cat /dev/ttyACM0